rickrodness/cse15l-lab-reports/lab-report-3.md

 ![Image](grep1.png)

-**Explanation:** Searches for the string "dog" in `dog_quotes.txt` ignoring case sensitivity.
-Useful for finding matches regardless of how the text is capitalized.
+**Explanation:** Searches for the string "whole" in `quote1.txt` ignoring case sensitivity
+- Useful for finding matches regardless of how the text is capitalized.

 **Example 2:**

 ![Image](grep2.png)

-**Explanation:** Looks for the word "loyal" in `canine_admiration.txt`, case-insensitively.
-This helps when you're unsure of the text's capitalization.
+**Explanation:** Look for the word "loving" in `quote2.txt` with case-insensitively
+- Useful when you're unsure of the text's capitalization.

 ### Option -c (Count)